 Importance of Service

 Service brings a completely different comprehension of effort and reward.
 Service puts us in a state where we give without expectation.
-Reward is a bonus.
+The reward is a bonus.
 Service elevates the mind which is often childish to a more mature and balanced state.
 A person relishing in service figures out that service to others brings in love and connection rather easily than if one were consciously looking for it.
-Happiness, fulfillment and satisfaction all depends on our level of understanding “service”.
+Happiness, fulfilment and satisfaction all depends on our level of understanding “service”.

 Life can be a celebration if we make service our attitude and a way of life.
 Our current political, economical and social system somehow misses the point.
 We need to shift our focus to ‘serving’ from ‘taking’.
 It is difficult to build a nation with an attitude of ‘give and take’.
 Service always leaves a positive residue after the action.
 We can begin by doing a few simple acts of service every day.
 A few kind words, a supportive gesture, a selfless act can go a long way in making our lives more meaningful and abundant.
 There are a lot of ways in which a civil servant can serve society.
 Servicing our fellow men is the way to supreme happiness.
 Hope this sets you in the right direction of your preparation.
 All the best!

 Aspirants can find more UPSC related preparation materials through the links given below.